SimpleNexus makes third consecutive appearance on Deloitte Technology Fast 500™, ranking number 292 - NewsBreak

 SimpleNexus makes third consecutive appearance on Deloitte Technology Fast 500™, ranking number 292

-Homeownership platform's mobile-first usability and end-to-end optimization of the home lending process spurs 433% revenue growth.
 LEHI, Utah, Dec.
-2, 2021 (SEND2PRESS NEWSWIRE) - SimpleNexus ( https://simplenexus.com/ ), developer of the leading homeownership platform for loan officers, borrowers, real estate agents and settlement agents, today announced it earned the number 292...www.the-journal.com
+2, 2021 (SEND2PRESS NEWSWIRE) — SimpleNexus (https://simplenexus.com/), developer of the leading homeownership platform for loan officers, borrowers, real estate agents and settlement agents, today announced it earned the number 292 spot on the Deloitte Technology Fast 500™, a ranking of the 500 fastest-growing technology, media, telecommunications, life sciences,...tippnews.com

 Comments / 0